gcanti/fp-ts/docs/IOEither.md

 ```

 `IOEither<L, A>` represents a synchronous computation that either yields a value of type `A` or fails yielding an
 error of type `L`.
-If you want to represent a synchronous computation that never fails, please see [IO](./IO.md).
+If you want to represent a synchronous computation that never fails, please see `IO`.

 ## alt